 Early Mesoamerican Civilizations

-Mesoamerica is a region that stretches South from modern Mexico to northern Honduras.
-Several complex societies began here more than 3,000 years ago.
+Mesoamerica is a region that stretches south from modern-day Mexico to northern Honduras.
+Several complex societies flourished here beginning over 3,000 years ago.